Rob Roy F.C.: Colours

 The club described its colours red and black hoops, with navy shorts.
 For the Scottish Cup tie at Arbroath in 1880, the jerseys were described as Rob Roy tartan, which is red with black cross-stripes.

 From 1895 they were white shirts with "dark" (probably navy) shorts.

 Ground

-The precise location of the club's ground is unknown, as its fixtures were given as taking place at "Callander", and never described more precisely than as "a park near the goods station", which was at the east end of the village.
+The club played at Garmhor Park, in the east of Callander, 300 yards from the railway station, and described as "a park near the goods station", which was at the east end of the village.

-In 1889, the club secured a new ground; again its location is uncertain, but, given the club's secretary John Miller was the stationmaster, it could have been close to the passenger station, by the curling pond.
+In 1889, the club secured a new ground, called Station Park; its location is uncertain, but, given the club's secretary John Miller was the stationmaster, it could have been close to the passenger station, by the curling pond.